-- And book a meeting with a licensed accountant so, you can discuss your situation and review you options including if you qualify for the Voluntary Disclosure Program, which could result in some penalty relief.
+- And book a meeting with a licensed accountant so you can discuss your situation and review your options.
+You could qualify for the Voluntary Disclosure Program which could give you some penalty relief.

 - Have a licensed accountant advise you.

 - Understand which expenses you can claim and which you cannot.

 - Make sure your books and records are balanced.